portellam/Obsidian-workflow/99 - Templates/Daily.md

 > ```tasks
 > not done
 > is not recurring
-> path includes "50 - Kanban Boards"
-> filename includes 00 - Kanban Board
-> heading includes To Do
+> heading includes TO DO
-> group by heading
 > ```

 > [!ORANGE] Doing
 > ```tasks
-> not done
 > is not recurring
-> path includes "50 - Kanban Boards"
-> filename includes 00 - Kanban Board
-> heading includes Doing
+> heading includes DOING
-> group by heading
 > ```

 > [!YELLOW] Waiting
 > ```tasks
-> not done
 > is not recurring
-> path includes "50 - Kanban Boards"
-> filename includes 00 - Kanban Board
-> heading includes Waiting
+> heading includes WAITING
-> group by heading
 > ```

 > [!GREEN] Done
 > ```tasks
-> not done
 > is not recurring
-> path includes "50 - Kanban Boards"
-> filename includes 00 - Kanban Board
-> heading includes Done
+> heading includes DONE
 > group by heading
 > ```
 ## Tasks